microsoft/azure-iot-developer-kit/docs/_docs/02-faq.md

 ### Failed to install Arduino Package for IoT DevKit

-Sometimes, whether in the in Arduino IDE or VS Code, developers experience a failure to install the MXChip IoT DevKit package with the following error:
+Sometimes, whether in the Arduino IDE or VS Code, developers experience a failure to install the MXChip IoT DevKit package with the following error:

 ![Smartscreen]({{"/assets/images/faq/crc.png" | absolute_url }})